kivibot/KiviIRCParser/README.md

 KiviIRCParser
 =============

-Parses messages sent to client by server.
+Parses messages sent to the client by the server.